David-OConnor/pyflow/README.md

 [this guide](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html).

-## Example use
+## What you can do

 ### Managing dependencies:
 - `pypackage install` - Install all packages in `pyproject.toml`, and remove ones not (recursively) specified
-- `pypackage install toolz` - If you specify one or more packages after `install`, only those packages will be installed, and will be added to `pyproject.toml`.
+- `pypackage install toolz` - If you specify one or more packages after `install`, those packages will be added to `pyproject.toml` and installed.
 - `pypackage install numpy==1.16.4 matplotlib>=3.1.` - Example with multiple dependencies, and specified versions
-- `pypackage uninstall toolz` - Remove a dependency
+- `pypackage uninstall toolz` - Remove one or more dependencies

 ### Running REPL and Python files in the environment:
 - `pypackage python` - Run a Python REPL